Directions is a registered general and specialist therapy provider delivering:

 Social Squad – Once a fortnight a group of young adults meet at Social Squad for games and food!

 Wellness Morning Tea – Directions is piloting a new group which is just for caregivers to learn about the best ways to maintain your self-care.
 The group is also an opportunity to meet other carers, to develop your carer support network and to explore problems associated with caregiving in a supportive and non-judgemental space.
-The group will meet at the private meeting room at Dome Gosnells, so please join us for a coffee and chat.
+Please join us for a coffee and chat.